mnukka/harmony-one-testnet/README.md

 # harmony-one-ganache-support
-Integrates Ganache and Harmony in a seamless setup
+Integrates Ganache and Harmony in a seamless setup.

+With this setup you will be up and running very quickly with a Harmony One localnet deployment with full Ganache integration, a preconfigured set of account for testing and an example dApp.

 ## This repository includes
 * An open repo to fork Ganache with prebuilt Harmony blockchain support, included as a submodule and accesible at https://github.com/GabrielNicolasAvellaneda/ganache/tree/harmony-integration
 * Documents how to use Ganache for Harmony during the dApp development
 * A simple working example of a dApp to use Ganache for Harmony
 * A prebuilt Harmony blockchain image on Ganache with a set of already funded accounts
-* A demo video posted to the public on how to use Ganache with Harmony localnet
+* A [demo video]() posted to the public on how to use Ganache with Harmony localnet

-## Directory Layout
+## Directory layout
 ```
 .
 ├── dapp-quickstart    # An already configured Harmony One dApp for the localnet